openstack/octavia/specs/version1.1/enable-provider-driver.rst

   Modifies an existing L7 rule using the values supplied in the l7rule object.

-  Octavia will pass in an L7 rule object with the fields to be updated.
+  Octavia will pass in the original L7 rule object which is the baseline for the update, and an L7 rule object with the fields to be updated.

   As of the writing of this specification the update L7 rule object may contain the following: